 The hospital staff had given up on trying to get Ienzo to work.
 He was as slippery as a slice of butter when it came to cleaning and worse when it came to helping the nurses.
 The first time he was required to push the medicine cart for Doctor Shera, he conveniently misplaced a number of pill bottles.
 None of the bottles had ever turned up, even after the staff's desperate search—but more than the few of the patients had acted odd for weeks afterward.
 Needless to say, Ienzo was immediately deemed "too troubled" to even stand in the vicinity of sensitive materials.

 Too troubled.
 Please, Aerith scoffed quietly to herself.
-Every move the blue-haired boy made was purposeful and measured for maximum result yield.
+Every move the boy made was purposeful and measured for maximum result yield.
 He did not want to push carts around for hours, so he "misplaced" medicine.
 He did not want to clean, so he spilled chemicals in a sudden bout of clumsiness which never affected him at any other time.

-Down the hall, the elevator chimed and slid open, releasing an ebony-haired man into the hall.
+Down the hall, the elevator chimed and slid open, releasing an dark-haired man into the hall.
 His clothing was also black, pressed and stiff.
 Aerith sighed quietly, a sound that could have been called unhappy or pleased.
 Both feelings applied to the man coming toward them, shined black shoes clicking on the navy tile floor.

 "Good morning Tseng," Aerith said, torn between trying to sound curt and being friendly.

 "Good morning Doctor Gainsborough," the security guard said.

 "I asked you to call me Aerith."
 The beginnings of a girlish pout swept over her face, and then were wiped away as Tseng remained blank.